 After a decade of sequels and remakes more interested in cheap shocks than real fear, here’s a film that brings the horror back to horror.
 It takes the fairytale-like premise of a child-snatching witch in the woods, and fills it with steadily building dread.
 The Witch isn’t a popcorn flick.
 It burns slowly, takes itself seriously and aims to leave you with a lasting terror, rather than shock you out of your seat.

-Barca Dreams is showing at Palace Verona.
+Anomalisa is showing at Palace Cinemas.